scitran/client/Flywheel-SDK.md

 These are the Flywheel SDK commands grouped in various ways (redundantly).
-For example, all the download<> commands are grouped and then all the <>File commands are grouped.
-These methods are in the Flywheel.m class file.
-The Flywheel class is created and attached to each scitran object.
+For example, all the download<> commands are grouped and then all the <>File commands, which include download<>, are grouped.
+These methods are part of the Flywheel.m class file.
+An instance of the Flywheel class is created and attached whenever you create a scitran instance.

 This is the Flywheel SDK constructor